waterfloo/8812au-20210629/README.md

 A file called `8812au.conf` will be installed in `/etc/modprobe.d` by default.

-Note: Step 10 of the installation instructions will prompt you to edit the options before rebooting.
+Note: The installation script will prompt you to edit the options.

 Location: `/etc/modprobe.d/8812au.conf`